home > html editors > coffeecup

 a.
 Click the spot within the HTML code where you would like to insert your form.

 c.
 Paste the form HTML into the code (Edit > Paste, or CTRL+V, or Right Click and Select Paste).
-If you do not have your form code created and copied, please read this tutorial to learn how to do so.

 5. Save Your Form